 What is the Norwegian Church?

 Cardiff's Norwegian Church is the oldest surviving church in Britain founded by the Norwegian Seamen's Mission.
-These days it houses an arts centre and public space, plus you can savour one of their an award-winning cakes from the café - why not sit on terrace and enjoy the lovely views out across the bay?
+These days, it houses an arts centre, community space and a café that sells delicious cakes.
+Why not sit on the terrace and enjoy the lovely views out across the bay?

 Why is there a Norwegian church in Cardiff?